tamaroning/wanco/README.md

 Prerequisites:
 - C++ compiler
-- Makefile
+- CMake
 - Cargo
 - LLVM 17
-- Linux (macOS probably works but not tested)
+- Linux (Unix and macOS probably work but are not tested)

 First you need to clone the project:
 ```